aurora-is-near/doc.aurora.dev/content/develop/start/truffle.md

 },
 ```

-The `truffle-config.js` configuration will pick up your `MNEMONIC` environmen
+The `truffle-config.js` configuration will pick up your `MNEMONIC` environment
 variable and recover the address that will be used for sending and signing
 transactions on the Aurora network.